MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-end-to-end-llmops-with-prompt-flow.md

 ---
 title: GenAIOps with prompt flow and GitHub
 titleSuffix: Azure Machine Learning
-description: Use Azure Machine Learning to set up an end-to-end GitHub and GenAIOps pipeline that runs a web classification prompt flow.
+description: Use Azure Machine Learning to set up an end-to-end GitHub and GenAIOps pipeline to run a prompt flow.
 services: machine-learning
 ms.service: azure-machine-learning
 ms.subservice: prompt-flow